Ablativo/Documents/Architecture.md

 4. During the visit, both smartphone and embedded devices retrieve values from some sensors and store them into the database to reconstruct the activity/emotions of the user.
 The sensors are managed by IoT core.

-5. At the end of the visit, a Lambda function retrieves all the data connected to the user, that are converted into musical notes, and then used as input for a Neural Network deployed on Sagemaker to generates a melody.
-Once made, the song is sent to the user email through SNS.
+5. At the end of the visit, all the data connected to the user are converted into musical notes and then used as input for a Neural Network to generates a melody.

 6. At the same time, the dashboard for data analysis shows to the curator the environment telemetries and statics about the number of visitors inside the museum.
 The interaction with the cloud services is managed by AWS amplify, and in particular the authentication service by Cognito.